Artists Lost 28,000 Jobs

 Art Improves Community

 According to a recent survey, 90% of Ontario residents agreed that an active local arts scene helps make a community a better place to live and 88% of Ontario residents believed that if their community lost its arts activities, people living there would lose something of value.
-What would our community be like without artists?

 Support the Kingston Arts Council